2023 Annual Walk of Faith

-This is our first-ever Walk of Faith event, as such, we are inviting the whole community out even if they are not a member of the BSA.
+We are inviting the whole community out even if they are not a member of the BSA to this year’s Walk of Faith Event.
 This program is going to be an amazing opportunity to learn about the faith communities in Alaska.
 As such we hope that you will consider attending as a family, as a scout unit, or as a community group.
 We are planning to visit ten different faith groups.
 This will be an amazing day filled with activities and presentations for all ages, and yes of course a commemorative collector’s patch! so…

-As this event is still in the planning stages, we look forward to getting you more information as soon as we can.
-However, this program will feature opportunities for youth and adults to work towards requirements for faith-based advancement.
+This program will feature opportunities for youth and adults to work towards requirements for faith-based advancement.
 For example, a Cub Scout could use this event to earn the Webelos Duty to God and You Adventure.
 Another example as a Venturing Crew member, you could use this event to work towards earning the Venturing Trust Award.
-Even if you are not working towards advancement, all participants at this program will receive a special Council Shoulder Strip Patch for attending.
+Even if you are not working towards advancement, all participants in this program will receive a special Council Shoulder Strip Patch for attending.

 What is The Walk of Faith?